druckgott/ELRS-Backpack-Example-ESPNOW/README.md

-# ELRS Backpack send data to ESP8266
+# ELRS Backpack send data via ESPNOW to ESP8266
  Backpack Expresslrs Example with ESP8266 and CRSF Protokoll

 # Config the sketch: